mmravic314/mmravic314.github.io/research/index.md

 # Membrane protein design & molecular biophysics

 We pair biophysical theory (energy calculations + atomic simulations) with informatic mining of molecular databases to derive data-driven hypotheses for how membrane proteins fold.
-This engineering approach allows us to stabilize new custom membrane proteins and novel lipid-embedded protein-protein interaction partners from scratch.   <br><br>
+This engineering approach allows us to stabilize new custom membrane proteins and novel lipid-embedded protein-protein interaction partners from scratch.
+TEST<br><br>